Ekhart86/bookstore-spring-boot-demo/README.md

 By default, the microservice is configured to work with a real MySql database, you must either install and configure the MySql database before starting.
+It will be enough for a database to be created in the database, the tables will be created automatically.

 Or change the base type to H2 in the application.properties settings.
 H2 settings can be taken from test.properties

 Scripts for creating MySql database.
 Creation and filling of the required table.